EttyKitty/llmcord/docs/README.md

 - [Groq API](https://console.groq.com/docs/models)
 - [OpenRouter API](https://openrouter.ai/models)

-Or run local models with:
+Or local models with:
 - [Ollama](https://ollama.com)
 - [LM Studio](https://lmstudio.ai)
 - [vLLM](https://github.com/vllm-project/vllm)

-...Or use any other OpenAI compatible API server.
+...Or any other OpenAI compatible API server.

 ---

 ### And more:
-- Supports image attachments when using a vision model (like gpt-5, grok-4, claude-4, etc.)
+- ⭐**Zero-Hassle Launcher:** Included `starter.bat` automatically creates a virtual environment, installs/updates dependencies, and handles auto-restarts.
-- Supports text file attachments (.txt, .py, .c, etc.)
+- **Multi-Modal Support:** Handles images (Vision models) and text file attachments (.txt, .py, .c, etc.).
-- ⭐Supports the entire chat as context: Using the `use_channel_context` option
+- ⭐**Smart Context Management:** Uses `tiktoken` to enforce `max_input_tokens`, automatically dropping older messages to ensure you never hit API limits.
+- ⭐**Advanced Prompting:** Supports a `post_history_prompt` to inject instructions at the very end of the context—perfect for reinforcing formatting rules or jailbreaks.
-- ⭐Reasoning model support: Automatically handles `<think>` blocks from reasoning models like DeepSeek R1
+- ⭐**Clean Output:** Automatically strips `<think>` tags from reasoning models (like DeepSeek R1) and includes a `sanitize_response` option to convert smart typography to ASCII and collapse excessive whitespace.
-- ⭐Smart context management: Uses `tiktoken` to count tokens and manage the context window within limits
-- Customizable personality (aka system prompt)
-- ⭐A bunch of placeholders to inject into the system prompt (like `{guild_name}` or `{user_roles}`)
+- **Customizable Personality:** Full system prompt support with ⭐dynamic placeholders (like `{guild_name}` or `{user_roles}`).
-- User identity aware with OpenAI API and xAI API through the `name` parameter in the message object
-- ⭐User identity aware with all other APIs through the `prefix_users` option
-- Streamed responses (turns green when complete, automatically splits into separate messages when too long)
+- **Identity Aware:** Natively uses the `name` API parameter for OpenAI/xAI. ⭐For other providers, the `prefix_users` option automatically prepends user IDs and Display Names to messages so the bot knows who is speaking.
+- **Flexible Model Switching:** Change the global model with `/model`, or ⭐assign specific models to specific channels (e.g., a coding model for #dev) using `/channelmodel`.
+- **Streamed Responses:** Turns green when complete and automatically handles long message splitting (only in embed response mode).
-- Hot reloading config (you can change settings without restarting the bot)
+- ⭐**Hot Reloading:** Use `/reload` to reload `config.yaml` settings without restarting the bot.
-- Displays helpful warnings when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded)
-- Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
+- **Efficient Caching:** Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls.
-- Fully asynchronous
+- **Fully Asynchronous**
-- 1 Python file, ~350 lines of code

 ## Setting up and Running